Providing Rapid Diagnostics

 Clinical Consultation

-Our clinical genomics experts are available to consult with ordering clinicians from patient selection to return of results.
-They also offer evidence-based insight on diagnosis-specific medical management options.
+Our genomic experts are available to answer questions about our test from ordering clinicians ranging from patient selection to return of results.

 Exceptional Expertise

-Our genomic specialists include research scientists, board certified medical geneticists, genetic counselors, neonatologists and pediatricians in various specialties.
+Our genomic experts include research scientists, as well as board-certified medical geneticists, genetic counselors, neonatologists, perinatologists, and pediatric subspecialists spanning various fields.

 Slide